ker2x/DearDiary/Writerside/topics/Emotnet.md

 ```

 * One of them have to a LoadLibrary() or something close to it.
-* it would be way to inconveniant if it wasn't the case (but we never know with malware, i may be deep into a rabbit hole instead)
+* it would be way too inconvenient if it wasn't the case (but we never know with malware, I may be deep into a rabbit hole instead)
-* i'll take a small break, rename stuff, explore some more.
+* I'll take a small break, rename stuff, explore some more.
 * And it's getting late anyway.

-The function calling k_DLL_loadfunction is this one, looks familiar ? i hope it does or you haven't been paying attention
+The function calling k_DLL_loadfunction is this one, looks familiar ?
+I hope it does, or you haven't been paying attention

 ```c